 - Most important, relax and have fun!

 You don't have to wait for a major star party to view the night sky through a variety of instruments.
 Contact your local astronomy club — its members may be able to point you to a dark, safe observing site near your home, and they probably have regular monthly (or even weekly) observing sessions at such a site.
-See our directory of clubs and organizations
+To find a club near you, see our directory of clubs and organizations.